Tell us your interests.

 The “Full Immersion Weekend,” the first weekend of the semester, is different from all the others.
 While students are normally free on weekends to participate in field study excursions or to travel on their own, the full immersion weekend was established to spend time with the host family and to become oriented to the city of Florence and the immediate neighborhood.

 From past experience, this weekend has proven to be invaluable for students and host families to get to know each other better before classes begin.
 Students learn to orient themselves within the host family and the city of Florence.

 Part of the SU Abroad Housing fee covers local transportation costs in Florence.
-This amount, which you receive as a one-time disbursement (paid in Euros) during orientation, is equivalent to the price of 4 regular monthly bus passes.
+This amount, which you receive as a one-time disbursement (paid in Euros) during orientation, is equivalent to the price of one regular monthly bus pass.
 Think carefully about your personal living situation (proximity to the school and to the center), academic obligations (multiple site visits, etc.) and social habits as you decide what best suits your needs.
 It’s up to you to decide how to allocate your funds for transportation, but if you plan wisely and use a combination of the options explained below, this amount should cover the majority – if not all – of your transportation costs.

 - On Foot

 The best way to see Florence is on foot!
 The narrow twisting medieval streets and Roman grid plan of the historical city center make it ideal for exploring the city on foot.
 Street names sometimes change from corner to corner, even though it might not be apparent (Borgo San Lorenzo becomes Via Ginori which becomes Via San Gallo) so it is always a good idea to carry a map, preferably one with a street index.